High Blood Pressure & Feet

 We all know that high blood pressure can lead to several health complications, but we hardly ever take a minute to consider just how vast these conditions can be.
+Well Heeled looks at this in more detail.
 Most of us know that high blood pressure can lead to the following health complications:

 However, most of us don’t realize that high blood pressure can have a severe effect on the health of our feet.
 Therefore, we must keep an eye on our blood pressure to maintain a healthy hop in our step.

 As blood is moved through our blood vessels to all body parts, pressure is applied.
 Suppose the pressure on the blood is exerted past healthy and ordinary measures, a health complication known as high blood pressure exists.
 A body with healthy blood pressure will supply the vital organs and body parts with oxygenated blood with sufficient force.
 Healthy blood pressure falls at about 120/80.
 Someone will be diagnosed with high blood pressure when the measurements are much higher than average and remain elevated.

 So what causes high blood pressure?